rudderlabs/sample-user-transformers/README.md

   </table>
 </details>

-### Allowlist Email Domains
+### Allowlist email domains

-> Filter out event if a property (email domain in this example) is not included in a allowlist
+> Filter out event if a property (email domain in this example) is not included in a allowlist.

 1. Return event if allowlist includes email domain
 2. Drop event otherwise